Access data from ASReview file

 Example Data

-The ASReview Python API can be used for project files obtained via the Oracle, Exploration, and Simulation mode.
+The ASReview Python API can be used for project files obtained via the Oracle, Validation, and Simulation mode.

 Python Imports